nadavyayon/organ_axis_tutorial/docs/source/index.rst

 **Key features:**

 * Derived purely from the reference image.
 This makes it universally applicable across any spatial platform and at any resolution.
-* Straightforward approach that significantly reduces the risk of creating circular arguments (e.g. is not derived from high-dimensional gene space).
+* Straightforward approach that significantly reduces the risk of double-dipping (e.g. it is not derived from high-dimensional gene space).
 * Allows multisample “diagonal” integration while preserving continuous spatial information.
-* Allows modelling of linear and non-linear spatial associations to account for local and global spatial environments.
+* Allows modelling of linear and non-linear spatial associations to account for local and global tissue environments, e.g. cellular neighbourhoods and anatomical structures.
 * Hypothesis-driven: Prior knowledge about the tissue in question is needed to derive a biologically robust and meaningful axis.

-OrganAxis is implemented to derive the human thymus cortico-medullary axis (CMA) here - https://github.com/Teichlab/thymus_spatial_atlas/tree/main
+OrganAxis is implemented to derive the human thymus Cortico-Medullary Axis (CMA) here - https://github.com/Teichlab/thymus_spatial_atlas/tree/main

 .. note::